uday610/SDAccel_Stuff/doc/RTL_KER_TUT/RTL_KERNEL_TUTORIAL.md

-# Short Tutorial for RTL Kernel example.
+# A Brief Introductory Tutorial of RTL Kernel Example.

 This tutorial explains the procedure to run SDAccel flow using a RTL Kernel description.
 The tutorial is using **vadd_kernel** example from the SDAccel Github examples repository.